-Rabbits make great pets.
-This care guide will help you get the most enjoyment out of your pet rabbit!
+Rabbits make great pets but, like any living creature, they require certain conditions to be happy and healthy.
+This care guide introduces you to everything you need to get the most enjoyment out of your pet rabbit!

 01 of 08